cleancoindev/xfi/README.md

 ## XFI Token

 `XFIToken` is an extended version of ERC20 standard.
-This extended version adds minting and token transfer management to the functionality described in the original EIP.
+This extended version adds minting, vesting and token transfer management to the functionality described in the original EIP.

 ## Exchange

-`Exchange` is the Ethereum XFI Exchange which allows Ethereum accounts to convert their WINGS or ETH to XFI and vice versa.
+`Exchange` is the Ethereum XFI Exchange which allows Ethereum accounts to convert their WINGS or ETH to XFI.

 ### Methods